kjbaker-uk/locatebssid/README.md

 ## What API am I using and why?
 I am using the opensource WiFi database from https://www.mylnikov.org/ made by ALEXANDER MYLNIKOV.
 I started googling for a public WiFi database and found his.
-I choose it as it dose not require a API Key or have a request limit so it is great for a first time API.
+I choose it as it does not require a API Key or have a request limit so it is great for a first time API.
 It has over 35 million worldwide records in it apparently.

 ## How to use locatebssid?